 The crucifixion and resurrection of Christ had started the eighth day of creation.
 The divine economy of that day/age is the renewal and recreation of the fallen creation.
 At the beginning of his spiritual journey with Christ, the Christian believer has no spiritual attraction or radiance of his own, similar to the rough natural diamonds.
 Then Christ, the Lord, begins the process of cutting out his sinful passions, purifying his thoughts, and polishing his spiritual virtues by the power of the Holy Spirit.
 This process may be painful.
 It involves tribulations and suffering of many kinds over extended periods of time.
 As this process advances, the believer grows spiritually, and his nature is renewed.
 He begins to shine the likeness of the image of Christ.
 He begins to be transformed to a precious spiritual diamond radiating the light of Christ and his glory in this age and in eternity.

 God uses trials, afflictions, and sufferings of the Christian believer who walks with Christ to refine, purify and polish his character and develop him spiritually to a high level of spiritual maturity.
+When fire passes into iron the whole of it becomes fire-like so that what was cold becomes burning and what was black glows bright.
+Similarly, when the Holy Spirit enters into the very inmost recesses of the human soul it provides a saving fire which burns away the thorns of sin.
 God is glorified in the suffering of the Christian believer when he transforms the negative of his fallen human nature into the positive of purification and renewal through suffering.
 “Thus says the Lord of hosts: 'Behold, I will refine them and try them...'”
 (Jeremiah 9: 7).
 “He (the Lord) will sit as a refiner and a purifier of silver.
 He will purify the sons of Levi, and purge them as gold and silver...”
 (Malachi 3: 3).
 "For our light affliction, which is but for a moment, is working for us a far more exceeding and eternal weight of glory" (2 Corinthians 4: 17).
 After a long process of refinement, polishing and development for many years, the believer becomes like a glittering hard diamond manifesting the uncreated glory of God in His eternal kingdom.

 The Holy Bible provides clear examples of people that went through this process of spiritual development and growth, and emerged triumphant and mature in faith and character.
 A few examples are cited herein.